catdesu/catdesu/README.md

 You can call me David, but I'm used to catdesu online.
 I'm a Software Developer Apprentice.

 # I like
-- Cats
+- Cats :cat:
-- Nuclear physics
+- Nuclear physics :atom_symbol:
-- Video games
+- Video games :video_game:
-- Anime / Manga
+- Anime / Manga :crossed_flags:

 # Skills
 ## Web development